 The Speks at glór Ennis

 The Speks present a lively show of nursery rhymes and singalong songs set to acoustic Irish music, which will have adults and kids jumping in their seats!
 Their hand-clapping toe-tapping hearty-laughing show is all about life on Glasses Island – a magical island off the coast of Clare where everyone wears glasses!
 The Speks will be in glór on August 12th for 2 shows at 12.30pm and 3pm.

 The Cappamore Agricultural Show takes place in Cappamore, Limerick on August 18th 2018.

 The Limerick Show Family Festival takes place at Limerick Racecourse on Sunday August 28th.

 Things to do in Cork with Kids

-Cape Clear Island International Storytelling Festival is on from September 1st to 3rd 2017.
+Cape Clear Island International Storytelling Festival is on from 31st August to 2nd September 2018.

 Things to do in Wexford, Carlow, Kilkenny, Waterford with Kids

-Bagenalstown Festival is a family friendly festival, taking place from July 14th to 16th 2017.
+Bagenalstown Festival is a family friendly festival, taking place in July.
 Events include free street entertainment, music, their ever popular duck race, raft racing along the river guaranteed fun for the whole family.